OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 #### Generating TraML from transition lists

 OpenSWATH requires an assay library to be supplied in the TraML format[^27].
 To enable manual editing of transition lists, the TOPP tool **TargetedFileConverter** is available, which uses tab separated files as input.
-Example datasets are provided in `ExampleData` ► `OpenSWATH` ► `assay`.
+Example datasets are provided in {path}`ExampleData,OpenSWATH,assay`.
 Please note that the transition lists need to be named `.tsv`.

 The header of the transition list contains the following variables (with example values in brackets):